myatsoekaung/shopping_website/README.md

+#Home Appliance Shopping Website
-Shopping Website using HTML and CSS for assignment
+->use HTML and CSS for implementation
+->responsive on both desktop and mobile